Jebala people

-The Jebala (جبالة) are a tribal confederation inhabiting an area in northwest Morocco from the town of Ketama to the west.
-The Jbala region thus occupies the western part of the Rif mountains.
-The Jbala has a population of 1,284,000 and is divided into over 40 tribes, today known as "rural communes" (جماعات قروية), and adjacent to them are a small group of nine tribes called the Ghmara (غمارة), who inhabit the territory between the line of mountain peaks to the north of Chefchaouen and the Mediterranean Sea.
+The Jebala people (جبالة) are a tribal confederation inhabiting an area in northwest Morocco from the town of Bab Berred to the west.
+The Jebala region thus occupies the western part of the Rif mountains.
+The Jebala has a population of 1,284,000 and is divided into over 40 tribes, today known as "rural communes" (جماعات قروية), and adjacent to them are a small group of nine tribes called the Ghmara (غمارة), who inhabit the territory between the line of mountain peaks to the north of Chefchaouen and the Mediterranean Sea.
 In addition to tribal heterogeneity, this region is also geographically diverse.
 High mountains are interspersed with hills and flatlands, and local inhabitants settle in both the high mountains and valleys.
 In addition to the rainy climate, which influences the way the inhabitants build their houses as well as their special agricultural practices, there are also numerous cultural characteristics that contribute to an emphasised sense of identity and make the Jbala people clearly distinguishable from their neighbours from the eastern part of the Rif Mountains (Riafa or Rwafa) where the climate is more arid, and from the former shepherds from the Atlantic coast (‘Arab).
 There are only a few cities in the country of the Jbala, and its population remains mostly rural.
 During the Middle Ages, chroniclers and historians knew the Jbala under their original name, Ghomara.

 Etymology

 The word Jbala comes from Arabic جبل, Jbel, which means mountain.
 Thus, Jbala means "mountain people".
 The singular of Jbala is Jebli.
 A male is called a Jebli while a female is called a Jebliya.
 The word jebli literally means "from/of the mountain".

-When the term Jbala first appeared is uncertain.
+When the term Jebala first appeared is uncertain.
 The first time it is used in a written source is shortly after the rise of the Alawi dynasty.
 An author from the 18th century, 'Abd al-Karīm Al-Rīfī, reports the appointment in 1672 of ‘Umar B. Ḥaddū al-Temsamanī as qā’id nāḥiyat Jbāla wa al-Faḥṣ (lit. 'caid of the region of Jbāla and Faḥṣ').
+Prior to being called Jebala, the inhabitants of the Jebala region were referred to as Ghomara.

 In northwest Morocco, the word jebli is used to refer to someone living in the countryside or a peasant whereas in the Atlantic plains which is inhabited by the ʿArubis, jebli is used to describe anybody from the Jebala whether they inhabit the city or the country.